Vokturz/LLM-slackbot-channels/README.md

 LLM-SlackBot-Channels is a Slack bot built using the Slack Bolt framework.
 It enables users to interact with a bot through Slack channels using various commands.
 The bot utilizes a Large Language Model (LLM) to generate responses based on user input.

+This repository mainly uses **langchain**, it supports the usage of open-source LLMs and embeddings, and also OpenAI.

 > ![](./prompts.png)
 _prompts from https://github.com/f/awesome-chatgpt-prompts_